StevenKauwe/voice-activated-assistant/README.md

-# Voice-Controlled Recorder
+# Voice-Activated Assistant

 ## Overview

-The Voice-Controlled Recorder is a Python application that listens for specific audio cues and performs actions based on those cues.
+The voice-activated assistant is a Python application that listens for specific audio cues and performs actions based on those cues.
 It uses a combination of audio recording, transcription, and action handling to provide a voice-activated interface for various tasks.

 ## Features